audiotool/manual/manuals/plugins/effects/rasselbock.rst

-The 5 individual outputs across the top of the Rasselbock are triggered or opened only when a block has been drawn onto that output's channel in the grid, for example, if there is a block drawn onto outputs 1 and 2 then the signal from the Rasselbock will be outputed through outputs 1 and 2 (as well as the master output if plugged in) but not through outputs 3, 4 and 5.
+The 5 individual outputs across the top of the Rasselbock are triggered or opened only when a block has been drawn onto that output's channel in the grid, for example, if there is a block drawn onto outputs 1 and 2 then the signal from the Rasselbock will be outputted through outputs 1 and 2 (as well as the master output if plugged in) but not through outputs 3, 4 and 5.
 This makes it possible for you decide exactly when your arrangement will be diverted through the 5 separate outputs.
 They